ucsc/site-giving/source/faculty-faq.md

   <div>
     <h2 class="question text-xl">Alumni Engagement and Development Strategies for Departments.</h2>
     <div class="response">
     <p>This document provides some background information for UC Santa Cruz faculty engaged in private fundraising.
 While the focus is on departmental fundraising efforts, the information shared is relevant to all types of faculty private fundraising, including college-focused fundraising and research initiatives.
 Core to mature university fundraising programs is to seek support for future-oriented advances in research and education, and to clearly articulate the impact of those programs.
-Working in close partnership with faculty is central to this work, and coordination with University Relations and Divisional Deans is critical to ensure units across campus are not asking the same donors.</p>
+Working in close partnership with faculty is central to this work, and coordination with University Advancement and Divisional Deans is critical to ensure units across campus are not asking the same donors.</p>
     <ul>
     <li><a alt="pdf" href="/assets/documents/tips-for-departmental-fundraising.pdf">Tips for departmental fundraising (PDF)</a></li>
     </ul>